British Values

 - Moor End Academy Aims and Ethos;

-- Student Voice/Leaders activities;
+- Pupil Voice/Leaders activities;

 - Personal, Social, Citizenship and Health Education programmes (through the STaRS curriculum);